 Performances, Workshops, Integrated Arts Residencies

 Erie Canal Music & Instruments, Dance, Storytelling

-"15 Miles on the Erie Canal" is a colorful and very participatory historic musical storytelling event for all ages.
-Enjoy this lively collage of Tall Tales, Costumes, Music and Sing-along Songs as the artists share an unforgettable story of New Yorks famous waterway.
-Presented in 19th century 'folk operetta' comedic performance style, it sparkles with canal-era music, performed on a rare collection of historic instruments including hammer dulcimer, banjo, fiddle, hurdy gurdy, early squeezeboxes, canal boat horn, and even more.
+"15 Miles on the Erie Canal" is an original and very participatory historic musical storytelling performance for all ages.
 In addition, we can teach historic dances of the day, offer an up-close exploration of the instruments, tall tale writing and performance workshops, more!

 Details for Schools